moxystudio/react-with-moxy-scripts/README.md

 - Hard to update the tooling code since it's built in into the project

-`react-with-moxy-scripts` abstracts all the complexity behind setting up webpack, server-side rendering and other complex tasks that would otherwise be contained in the top-level projects.
+`react-with-moxy-scripts` abstracts all the complexity behind setting up webpack, server-side rendering and other complex tasks that would otherwise be part of top-level projects.

 ## Usage